shanujaiswal/Practice_Project/Python/Python Notes/1)Python simple note.md

 4. Dictionary is a collection which is ordered and changeable.
 No duplicate members.
    Python version 3.7, dictionaries are ordered.
 In Python 3.6 and earlier, dictionaries are unordered.

+list and dictionary are mutable(changable) and tuple, set, string, number are not mutable(unchangeable) list and tuple and dictionary are ordered and set is unordered list and tuple allow duplicate and set and dictionary are not allowed for duplicate

 ## Type Conversion(automatically) & type casting(manual)

 Type Conversion is the automatic or manual process of changing a variable's data type, while Type Casting is the explicit (manual) conversion using functions like int(), float(), and str().